Psychiatric hospital: Criticism

+Once someone was labeled as "insane," they were placed in environments that were often harsh, overcrowded, and neglectful.
+Patients were typically confined to small, prison-like cells and frequently subjected to verbal and physical abuse by staff.
+These dehumanizing conditions extended to unsanitary living spaces and poor or rotten food, emphasizing the neglect characteristic of early institutional care.
+Accounts from later periods reveal that such conditions persisted into the mid-20th century, with routine abuse, long-term confinement, and lack of stimulation only coming to light through scandals and medical revelations.

 Franco Basaglia, a leading psychiatrist who inspired and planned the psychiatric reform in Italy, also defined the mental hospital as an oppressive, locked, and total institution in which prison-like, punitive rules are applied, in order to gradually eliminate its own contents.
 Patients, doctors and nurses are all subjected (at different levels) to the same process of institutionalism.
 American psychiatrist Loren Mosher noticed that the psychiatric institution itself gave him master classes in the art of the "total institution": labeling, unnecessary dependency, the induction and perpetuation of powerlessness, the degradation ceremony, authoritarianism, and the primacy of institutional needs over the patients, whom it was ostensibly there to serve.

 The anti-psychiatry movement coming to the fore in the 1960s has opposed many of the practices, conditions, or existence of mental hospitals; due to the extreme conditions in them.
 The psychiatric consumer/survivor movement has often objected to or campaigned against conditions in mental hospitals or their use, voluntarily or involuntarily.
 The mental patient liberation movement emphatically opposes involuntary treatment but it generally does not object to any psychiatric treatments that are consensual, provided that both parties can withdraw consent at any time.